Will Smith Player Props: Dodgers vs. Rays

 - The pitching staff for the Rays has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Rays have the fifth-ranked team ERA among all league pitching staffs (3.69).
+- The Rays have a 3.67 team ERA that ranks fourth across all league pitching staffs.

-- Rays pitchers combine to give up 52 home runs (one per game), the ninth-fewest in baseball.
+- Rays pitchers combine to give up 52 home runs (1.0 per game), the eighth-fewest in the league.

-- Beeks gets the start for the Rays, his sixth of the season.
-He is 1-2 with a 4.68 ERA and 22 strikeouts in 25 2/3 innings pitched.
+- Glasnow starts for the first time this season for the Rays.

-- In his most recent outing on Sunday against the Milwaukee Brewers, the lefty threw two innings, allowing one earned run while surrendering one hit.
+- The 29-year-old righty last appeared Saturday, Oct.
+8 against the Cleveland Guardians, when he started and went five scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.